Yelena Lugin, PharmD, BCPP

 Dealing with someone in crisis or with an emergency is always a challenge and may be even more so when utilizing telehealth.
 For this reason, it is always best to be prepared with the following:

-- If the patient attends the meeting from a different address, ask for their location at the very start of the appointment
+2. If the patient attends the meeting from a different address, ask for their location at the very start of the appointment and whether anyone else is in the home

 Additional challenges of telehealth services and how to overcome them

-- Testing, such as AIMS exam – Even through Telehealth I will continue doing the screenings necessary for patient care.
+• Testing, such as AIMS exam – Even through Telehealth I will continue doing the screenings necessary for patient care.
 For things such as the AIMS, have the patient prop their phone/device up and move their seat back so that you may have a better view of them.
 Then continue with the exam as you would were they then in person.
 When documenting this in the chart I usually add an * stating that the exam was limited due to being conducted virtually through telehealth.
+Alternatively, some sites may have additional resources such a nursing staff that can perform an AIMS if the patient is scheduled and able to attend an in-person appointment.

-- I am just starting out and do not know where to start! – Chances are there is someone at your facility or location who is already involved in some facet of telehealth.
-Reach out to those people or ask your supervisor if they know of any who you may be placed in contact with regarding telehealth at your facility.
+• I am just starting out and do not know where to start! – Chances are there is someone at your facility or location who is already involved in some facet of telehealth.
+Start by reaching out to those collogues or ask your supervisor if they can connect you with someone who has experience in this area.
 Those who have already stepped into the deep pools of telehealth can be a great resource when learning how to swim past obstacles as they come.
 Chances are when things go awry, seasoned telehealth users may have already dealt with similar issues and can help provide guidance as you maneuver the waters.

-- You are only as good as your lowest denominator- Our patients come with various experiences when it comes to telehealth or technology use.
+• You are only as strong as your lowest denominator- Our patients come with various experiences when it comes to telehealth or technology use.
 It is important to understand our patient’s experience and comfort with technology.
 You may need to allot time to help troubleshoot if it is a first-time telehealth appointment.
-If the patient is not seen in a scheduled video appointment, then call them for they may be having technology issues.
-Also reach out to your facility to understand tools you may have to access to in order to assist patient.
+If the patient is not seen in a scheduled video appointment, then reach out by phone for they may be having technology issues.
+Also reach out to your facility to understand tools you may have to access to in order to better assist the patient.
 For example, my facility has consults that can be placed to telehealth technicians who will help patients troubleshoot telehealth appointments prior to their actual appointment date.

 A positive impact in patient care